sylabs/singularity-userdocs/environment_and_metadata.rst

    dynamically written at runtime, *and should not be modified* in the container.

 -  **env**: All ``*.sh`` files in this directory are sourced in alphanumeric order when the container is started.
 For legacy purposes there is a symbolic link called ``/environment`` that points to ``/.singularity.d/env/90-environment.sh``.
 Whenever possible, avoid modifying or creating environment files manually to prevent potential issues building & running containers with future versions of {Singularity}.
-Beginning with {Singularity} 3.6, additional facilities such as ``--env`` and ``--env-file`` are available to allow manipulation of the container environment at runtime.
+Additional facilities such as ``--env`` and ``--env-file`` are available to allow manipulation of the container environment at runtime.

 -  **labels.json**: The json file that stores a containers labels described above.